-The B.A. degree requires the completion of a minimum of 26 hours in the department, including CHEM 1113, 1114, 1303, 1304; Organic Chemistry 1 and 2 with labs; CHEM 5381 (or 5383); plus at least seven additional hours at the advanced level chosen in consultation with the department adviser.
-In addition, eight hours of general physics, MATH 1337 and one additional course in math or statistics are required.
+The B.A. degree requires the completion of a minimum of 26 hours in the department.
 This degree is not certified by the American Chemical Society.
-Note that organic chemistry courses taken elsewhere generally do not count as advanced hours towards the degree.
+Note: Organic chemistry courses taken elsewhere generally do not count as advanced hours toward the degree.